 Be careful when using the internet

-More and more often criminals use internet websites to persuade you into revealing confidential information, or to tempt you into downloading and running malicious software.
-Always be aware of this risk when you are working on the internet.
-Any file you download from the internet may be infected by a virus, even if it is just a funny movie, a nice picture or a good PDF paper or article.
-Starting downloaded executables and so-called freeware may compromise the security of your computer.
-Never install software that you have downloaded or received via e-mail unless you are certain of its origin and integrity.
-In case of doubt, contact your system administrator or IT helpdesk.
+Criminals often use websites to persuade you into revealing confidential information, or to tempt you into downloading and running malicious software.
+Be aware of this risk when you are working on the internet.
+Any file you download from the internet may be infected by a virus, even if it is just a funny movie, a nice picture or a PDF document.
+Never install software that you downloaded or received via e-mail unless you are certain of its origin and integrity.
+In case of doubt, contact your system administrator or IT help desk.